saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-14-juniper-pyez-json.md

 >>>
 ```

-This contains a list of dictionaries that describe the individual neighbors.
+Here we see a list of dictionaries that describe the individual neighbors.
 We can step through the list and check the information like this:

 ```python
 >>> for neighbor in ospf_r1['ospf-neighbor-information'][0]['ospf-neighbor']: